-Benefits of Mulching with Leaves
+Benefits of Using Leaves as Mulch

 Mulching with leaves is both beautiful and functional.
 It increases the aesthetic value of your property, prevents weeds from taking over, stabilizes and insulates the soil, and adds important nutrients back to your garden, promoting healthier, more beautiful flowers.

 Mulch is especially effective for helping to stabilize new plants.
-For all your left-over leaves, compost them.
+For all your leftover leaves, compost them.
 If you don’t have a compost system in place, make sure your local government composts the bagged leaves; otherwise, they end up in the landfill.

 When choosing a mulch for vegetable beds or to improve the quality of the soil, leaf mulch is the best option.
-Leaf mulch breaks down quickly, increases soil fertility and draws worms and other beneficial organisms to your garden.
-And, research has shown that mulching with leaves can suppress weeds up to 84% by the following season.
+Leaf mulch breaks down quickly, increases soil fertility, and draws worms and other beneficial organisms to your garden.
+And research has shown that mulching with leaves can suppress weeds up to 84% by the following season.

 Think about it.
 Trees in the forest get up to 80% of their nutrients from leaves.
 You don’t see anyone raking leaves in the forest.
 “On top of that, leaves protect the levels of moisture that reach the trees and also regulate the soil temperature.
 So, they’re like gold for trees,” said Melissa Hopkins of the National Audubon Society.

-Leaves are home to critters ranging from turtles and toads to birds, mammals and invertebrates that rely on leaf litter for food, shelter and nesting material.
+Leaves are home to critters ranging from turtles and toads to birds, mammals, and invertebrates that rely on leaf litter for food, shelter, and nesting material.
 Many moth and butterfly caterpillars overwinter in fallen leaves before emerging in spring.

 When you decide to keep your leaves for mulch, moderation is key.
 You need to break up the leaves and make sure the sun can reach the grass.
 You never want thick piles of leaves, which will prevent the sunlight from getting through and retain moisture that will kill the grass underneath.
 Besides smothering the grass, leaving a thick layer of dead leaves can cause fungal issues over the winter.